Skip to table of contents

 • Are there learner groups whose accessibility experience you know relatively little about?
 What would it take to understand it better?

-• Where in your organization do accessibility barriers most likely go unreported — and why?
+• Where in your organisation do accessibility barriers most likely go unreported — and why?

 On your design and development practice